Coder-RD/SQL-Challenge/README.md

 ### 📚 Concepts Practiced

 - 🔹 SELECT
-- 🔹 CASE Statement
+- 🔹 CONCAT()
-- 🔹 Conditional Logic
+- 🔹 GROUP BY
-- 🔹 Comparison Operators
+- 🔹 COUNT()
-- 🔹 Triangle Classification
+- 🔹 ORDER BY
-- 🔹 Triangle Validation
+- 🔹 String Functions
-- 🔹 Equilateral Triangle
+- 🔹 Aggregate Functions
-- 🔹 Isosceles Triangle
+- 🔹 Occupation-Based Queries
-- 🔹 Scalene Triangle
+- 🔹 Alphabetical Sorting
-- 🔹 Not A Triangle
+- 🔹 Counting Occurrences
-- 🔹 SQL Query Writing
+- 🔹 String Formatting

 ### 📂 Files Added

-    Day21-SQL/
+    Day22-SQL/
     │
-    ├── Type of Triangle.sql
+    ├── The PADS.sql
-    └── Screenshot 2026-08-16 192320.png
+    └── Screenshot 2026-08-17 213500.png

 ### 💡 Key Concept

-The **Type of Triangle** challenge requires identifying the type of each record in the `TRIANGLES` table using the three side lengths.

-The query classifies each record as:

-- 🔺 **Equilateral** – All three sides are equal.
-- 🔺 **Isosceles** – Two sides are equal.
-- 🔺 **Scalene** – All three sides are different.
-- ❌ **Not A Triangle** – The given side lengths do not form a valid triangle.

-The `CASE` statement is used to apply conditional logic and determine the correct triangle type.
+The **The PADS** challenge requires generating two result sets from the `OCCUPATIONS` table.

+The first result set displays each person's name followed by the first letter of their occupation in parentheses.

+The second result set counts the number of occurrences of each occupation and displays the result in the required format.

+The results are sorted according to the requirements of the challenge.

-### 🔑 SQL Concept Used
+### 🔑 SQL Concepts Used

-    CASE
-        WHEN ...
-THEN 'Not A Triangle'
-        WHEN ...
-THEN 'Equilateral'
-        WHEN ...
-THEN 'Isosceles'
-        ELSE 'Scalene'
-    END

-The `CASE` statement checks the conditions for each triangle and returns the appropriate classification.
+    SELECT
+    CONCAT()
+    GROUP BY
+    COUNT()
+    ORDER BY

+These SQL concepts are used to retrieve occupation data, format strings, count occurrences, group records, and sort the results.

 ### ✅ Status